Monthly Views on Pinterest - Do they matter?

 What are monthly views on Pinterest?

-You can find the number of monthly views just below the account's profile description:
+You can find the number of monthly views on Pinterest just below the account’s profile description:

 The number of monthly unique viewers is simply the number of times any pins that you shared appeared in someone’s Pinterest feed over the last 30 days.
 Whether people click on it or not.
 There’s no guarantee they have even seen it in the stream of pins they scroll through on their screen.
 Not only that, the monthly views is a count of your own content, as well as 3rd party pins.
 This means that any content that you share from other pinners gets included too.